 At RiffTrax, we make movies funny - and you can experience our work in a bunch of different ways.
-For big blockbuster movies, you can play our funny commentaries along with your DVD or stream using our magic auto-syncing app, or for most films they are merged with the movie and classic shorts and you can download or watch as on-demand streaming video.
-We also sell this awesomeness on DVD and Blu-ray.
-Our movies can also be found on Amazon Prime, Twitch and Pluto.tv.
+For big blockbuster movies, you can sync our funny commentaries along with your copy of the movie using our magic auto-syncing app, and for all sorts of cheesy B movies they are merged with the movie and classic shorts and you can download or watch as on-demand streaming video.
+We also sell our movies on DVD and Blu-ray.
+You can also catch a great selection of our movies on Amazon Prime, Tubi and Xumo plus watch The RiffTrax Channel on Twitch, Samsung and Pluto.tv.

 Written and performed by the stars of the Emmy nominated and Peabody Award winning Mystery Science Theater 3000 aka MST3K, RiffTrax features the unique humor of Michael J. Nelson, Kevin Murphy (Tom Servo) and Bill Corbett (Crow T. Robot) along with tons of special guest riffers!

-RiffTrax also does semi-regular, in-theater special events we call RIFFTRAX LIVE!
+RiffTrax also hosts in-theater special events we call RiffTrax Live!
 These events are filmed in front of a live audience and simulcast to over 700 cinema screens all over the country with our partner Fathom Events.
-Cities we've broadcast from have included San Diego, CA, Nashville, TN, Minneapolis, MN, and Durham, NC!
-We have done 21 nationwide live shows to date and more are in the works.
+Cities we've broadcast from include San Diego, California; Nashville, Tennessee; Minneapolis, Minnesota; and Durham, North Carolina!
+We have done over 30 nationwide live shows to date and more are in the works.

 About the Riffers

 Michael J. Nelson is the former host and writer of the Emmy-nominated, Peabody Award-winning Mystery Science Theater 3000.